esciencecenter-digital-skills/green-digital-skills/modules/environmental_impact/slides_energy_budget.md

 ## Energy Carbon intensity
 - Carbon intensity has a large spatial and temporal variability.
 - Extreme differences between countries
-- Countries with very low carbon intensity: 20g per kWh
+- Countries with very low carbon intensity (e.g. Norway): 20g per kWh
 - Countries with high carbon intensity (e.g. Australia): 700g per kWh
 - You can make a big difference by running the exact same thing on the same hardware, but in a different country